palwashakmalik/palwashakmalik/README.md

-### Hi, My name is Palwasha 👋
+#Hi, My name is Palwasha 👋

-Sofware Engineer
+## Sofware Engineer

 Born and raised in Pakistan, but I've been living and breathing code ever since I tried my first HELLO WORLD print.
-I may have graduated from CEME in Computer Engineering at National University Of Science and Technology,and my true passion is in software development.
+I have graduated from CEME in Computer Engineering at [National University Of Science and Technology](https://nust.edu.pk "National University Of Science and Technology"), and my true passion is in software development.
 I've been coding up a storm and loving every minute of it.
 I'm currently based in Pakistan, where I'm living my best life as a self-taught, passionate software engineer.

 🌍  I'm based in Lahore, Pakistan
-📄 My Resume
-🖥️  See my portfolio at here
 📫 How to reach me palwashamalikt@gmail.com
-🚀  I'm currently working with @devsinc
+🚀  I'm currently working with [@devsinc](http://https://www.linkedin.com/company/developers-inc/mycompany/verification/ "@devsinc")
 🧠  I'm learning FASTApi Nowadays
-🤝  I’m looking to collaborate on AI/ML 🌎
+🤝  I'm looking to collaborate on AI/ML 🌎

 Skills